-The 'Jobs to be Done' Approach to Driving Disruptive Innovation
+The Jobs to be Done Approach (JTBD) and Disruptive Innovation

 .
-However, it fails to explain what companies should do to innovate.
+However, it fails to explain WHAT companies should do to innovate.

-Understanding such 'jobs to be done can give better insights to companies about which products or services to offer.
-Furthermore, knowing how a job can be done in a better way can help firms creating a better customer experience.
+Understanding such 'jobs to be done' can give better, original insights to companies about which products or services they should offer.
+Furthermore, knowing how a job can be done in a better way than before can also help firms creating a better customer experience.
 This is where technology comes to the picture.

 The theory of disruptive innovation explains whether an innovation will sustain in the market or not.
 It also gives insights about threats present in the market.

 Christensen, C., Hall, T., Dillon, K. and Duncan, D. (2016).
 Know Your Customers' "Jobs to Be Done".
 Harvard Business Review, (September 2016).